 The Tenant field is available in the application registration form on the LaunchPad page in Remedy SSO Admin Console.
 The value that you enter in this field must be mapped to value of the Tenant field available in General settings of a realm.
 You can associate only one launchpad application with one tenant.
 For details about how to add applications on the LaunchPad page, see Adding applications to the Digital Service Management page.

 In addition to this, The LaunchPad page has been enhanced with the new filtering and search options:

 The Tenant field, by default, is empty after upgrade.
 Hence, all launchpad applications available to the end user on the Digital Service Management page prior to the 19.08 upgrade remain available after upgrade, if the Tenant field was not specified in the associated realm.

 If the Tenant field was specified for some of the realms, then you must set this field for all applications associated with the realms.
-See Configuring after upgrade for more details.
+See Configuring the Remedy SSO server after upgrade for more details.